 In the state of California, you are not required to have legal representation for probate.
 However, it is still highly recommended that you retain a competent probate lawyer if you are involved in this process — especially if you find yourself in a scenario where tensions are high and/or the estate is rather large, as this can exponentially complicate probate proceedings.

-Know ahead of time that the probate process takes a minimum of seven or eight months and will require lots of time and paperwork.
+Probating an estate requires at least seven or eight months in California, and if you represent yourself, a significant time commitment is necessary.
 For this reason alone, it will benefit you immensely to have an experienced probate attorney by your side.

 The probate process is a long, tedious process.
 Consider speaking with our accomplished local California probate attorney, who is able to represent you in a court of law.
 Since 2006, Daniel Tripathi has been dedicated to providing seasoned professionalism and vast experience in the field of probate law to his clients, protecting them and their interests every step of the way in the probate process.